brutusin/logging-instrumentation/README.md

 ## Output

-For each execution of an instrumented method, the agent generates a file such with the following information of the execution:
+For each execution of an instrumented method, the agent generates a file with the following information of the execution:

 * **Source**: Method instrumented
 * **Start**: Execution start date